Skip to main content

 In addition to helping you fight depression, getting enough exercise has other important health benefits.

-It relieves stress and anxiety that is common in people with depression.
+It relieves stress and anxiety which is common in people with depression.

 It also helps you manage your weight and stay healthy, which may be directly related to depression.